codialab/DMI_GEM_APBC2026/README.md

 └── README.md
 ```

-Several intermediate and final outputs are included in the repository.
-Therefore, downstream stages can be inspected or rerun without necessarily repeating every computationally expensive upstream step.
+We included the necessary intermediate and final outputs in the repository to allow other researchers to reproduce the plots and analyses in this paper.

 ## Software requirements

-### Python

-Python **3.10 or newer** is required by the syntax used in the analysis scripts.
-Python 3.10 or 3.11 is a conservative choice for reproducing the current environment.
+We recommend Python **3.10 or newer** environment.

 Create and activate a virtual environment, for example: